rohrerj/scion/doc/dev/design/FABRID.rst

 In such a situation the end host can still send its traffic along that path, but without any of the guarantees provided by FABRID for those ASes.

 Since each AS can create their own local FABRID policies, end hosts have to learn them.
-In our design, end hosts have to learn them from their local AS, and the local AS has to learn them remote AS, similar to how SCION path retrieval is implemented.
+In our design, end hosts have to learn them from their local AS, and the local AS has to learn them from the remote AS, similar to how SCION path retrieval is implemented.
 Those policies are only fetched on demand by the local control service and will be cached till end of their validity.
 This allows for better scalability for the FABRID policies because an AS does not have to learn all FABRID policies from all other ASes.
 Even though the beacon had to be adapted, the size increase is negligible.